-Origins: Although there once was at least some element of truth to the item quoted above, the information it contains is long outdated and never had anything to do with Pepsi or Coca-Cola.
-Neither soda company is producing, or has ever produced, redesigned cans bearing any portion of the Pledge of Allegiance or an image of the Empire State Building.
-This issue concerns a special patriotic can design briefly produced by Dr Pepper back in November 2001, a can which was marketed for a limited time and has been off store shelves since February 2002.
+Although there once was at least some element of truth to the item quoted above about the omission of the words “under God” from the Pledge of Allegiance on a soda can, the information it contains is long outdated and never had anything to do with Pepsi or Coca-Cola.
+Neither of those companies is producing, or has it ever produced, redesigned cans bearing any portion of the Pledge of Allegiance or an image of the Empire State Building.
+This issue concerns a special patriotic can design briefly produced by

 Dr Pepper has also used the excuse that wasn’t enough room on the can for the words “Under God”.
 The real reason is that the company didn’t want to risk offending anyone who doesn’t believe in God.
 Bad timing.
 After the events of 9/11, that’s just not politically correct anymore!

-At one time, Dr Pepper addressed the issue on its web site, saying:
+At one time, Dr Pepper addressed the issue on their web site, saying:

 Much of the information being circulated on this subject is incomplete or inaccurate.
 Here are the facts:

 The can, released last November, features an image of the Statue of Liberty along with the words “One

 Nation …Indivisible.”
 The special packaging was designed to reflect our pride in this country’s determination to stand together as one.
 The Statue of Liberty and Pledge of Allegiance were chosen as two of the greatest symbols of American freedom.

 Due to space limitations on the can, only a few of the

 31 wordsfrom the Pledge of Allegiance could be used.
 The available area for graphics limited the amount of verbiage on the can.
 Of the 31 wordsin the Pledge of Allegiance, only three were included.
 More than 90 percentwere not included.